agolovan/solace-advocate-notes/README.md

   - After installation - mongodb should be running and automatically start when computer restarts I did not use any env variables, just put that into constants fikle

-- Running with local Mongodb or MongoDB Atlas ( it is set to run in Atlas in Constants.ts) MongoDB Atlas is a fully managed cloud database service provided by MongoDB, Inc. It allows users to deploy, manage, and scale MongoDB databases in the cloud, without the need for extensive administrative work.
+- Running with local Mongodb or MongoDB Atlas
+    MongoDB Atlas is a fully managed cloud database service provided by MongoDB, Inc. It allows users to deploy, manage, and scale MongoDB databases in the cloud, without the need for extensive administrative work.
     For Atlas:
     MONGODB_URI = mongodb+srv://agolovan:JakeMila1234@cluster0.taibgev.mongodb.net/solace
     For local:
     MONGODB_URI = "mongodb://127.0.0.1/solace";
+- Usually, each deployment solution allows setting env variables, but for this app I just use constants file.
 - solace is the name of database in MongoDB

 # running localy database